Apolo-Technologies/zerium/README.md

  * Instead of using the default data directory (`~/.abt` on Linux for example), Gzrm will nest itself one level deeper into a `testnet` subfolder (`~/.abt/testnet` on Linux).
-Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `gzrm attach` will try to attach to a production node endpoint by default.
+Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `zeriumd attach` will try to attach to a production node endpoint by default.
 E.g.
-   `gzrm attach <datadir>/testnet/gzrm.ipc`.
+   `zeriumd attach <datadir>/testnet/zeriumd.ipc`.
 Windows users are not affected by this.
  * Instead of connecting the main Zerium network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.